sgibson53/Bamazon/README.md

 # Bamazon
+### Description
-## This is a Node/SQL application which simulates an online store similar to Amazon.
+This is a Node/SQL application which simulates an online store similar to Amazon.